 - SSL connections by default.

-- Prices start from $31 (with MMAPv1) for a 1GB deployment and $18 per extra gigabyte.
+- Prices start from $31/mo for a 1GB MMAPv1 deployment and $18/mo per extra gigabyte and from $133/mo for a 4GB WiredTiger deployment adn $30/mo per extra gigabyte.

 Compose delivers MongoDB in a three data node, single-sharded configuration, with two mongos/haproxy routers handling incoming SSL connections.
 One data node is assigned to backup and enables no-stop backups.